Skip to main content

 5. If credits run out, requests return 402 and the Clawd UI prompts an upgrade

 The managed AI proxy is a general Rigbox feature, not Clawd-specific.
-Any workspace can use it by setting mode: "managed" via the AI Config API, then running eval "$(rig proxy on)" or sourcing ~/.rigbox/proxy.env inside the VM.
+Any workspace can use it by setting mode: "managed" via the Workspace AI Mode API, then running eval "$(rig proxy on)" or sourcing ~/.rigbox/proxy.env inside the VM.

 AI config fields